University Partners

 Innovation

 Universities can help us innovate in our work to deliver better services with greater efficiency in a more sustainable fashion.
 We seek to partner with universities to test game-changing new approaches that can be scaled up to bring about transformation in the lives of the poor.
-CRS is a cornerstone partner in USAID’s Global Development Lab which seeks to eradicate extreme poverty through breakthrough innovations developed in partnerships between non-governmental organizations, academia and the private sector.
+CRS is a cornerstone partner in USAID's Innovation, Technology, and Research Hub which seeks to eradicate extreme poverty through breakthrough innovations developed in partnerships between non-governmental organizations, academia and the private sector.

 Student engagement